 Step #3: Steel cutting

-Stock removal is the process of taking sheets or blocks of material and removing material until it gets final shape.With angle grinder i turn (usually 12” long and 2” tall ) sheets to required shape.Than with belt grinder and bevel jig is created bevel.
+Stock removal is the process of taking sheets or blocks of material and removing material until it gets final shape.With angle grinder i turn (usually 12” long and 2” wide ) sheets to required shape.Than with belt grinder and bevel jig is created bevel.
 Sometimes freehand (depends on situation).Next step is hole drilling to the tang for future pins and lanyard tubes and lot of extra holes through all tang to make knife lighter.

 Step#4: Heat treating process